bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 ```
 or some other way to ensure simple pure JS values.

-In 99.9% of the cases you do not have to worry about the lack of a value; however if the tree ever becomes _completely empty_ you may want to have a fallback initializer in the serializer.
+In 99.9% of the cases you do not have to worry about the lack of a value; however if the $tree ever becomes _completely empty_ you may want to have a fallback initializer in the serializer.

 ### Case Study: powers of 2